-The only site-specific water quality objective in the state is found in Colorado River’s Basin plan, which is in addition to the Basin plan’s region-wide narrative toxicity objective.
+The only site-specific water quality objective in the state is found in Colorado River’s Basin plan, which is in addition to the basin plan’s region-wide narrative toxicity objective.
 The Mexican- American Water Treaty titled “Recommendations for Solution of the New River Boarder Sanitation Problem at Calexico, California – Mexicali, Baja California Norte” was approved by the Governments of the United States and Mexico effective on December 4, 1980.
 Minute No. 264 specifies qualitative and quantitative standards for the New River at the lagoon discharge canal, upstream of the discharge canal, at the international boundary, and upstream of the international boundary in Mexico.
-The qualitative and quantitative standards for the New River Minute No. 264 are incorporated into the Colorado River Regional Water Board’s Basin plan as narrative and numeric water quality objectives (REF 3-7 of the Colorado Regional Board Basin plan).
+The qualitative and quantitative standards for the New River Minute No. 264 are incorporated into the Colorado River Regional Water Board’s basin plan as narrative and numeric water quality objectives (REF 3-7 of the Colorado Regional Board basin plan).
 The site-specific water quality objectives for the New River include only narrative water quality objectives for aquatic toxicity.
 This narrative objective is consistent with Colorado River Regional Water Board’s narrative toxicity water quality objective for all surface waters.
 The narrative water quality objective for the New River states:

 “The waters shall be free from substances that may be discharged into the River as a result of human activity in concentrations which are toxic or harmful to human, animal or aquatic life or which may significantly impair the beneficial uses of such waters.”